 WOW!
 Waaayyyy too long since I checked in.. my deepest apologies.
 If you have been following along on my Facebook and Instagram pages, you may have noticed I have opened an artisan shop.
 Yes, really!
 It’s called The Painted Pig and located in Lovettsville, VA.
 My business partner, Denise, and I have been working hard on the space since February and it’s taken quite a bit of our time.
+She’s a close friend so I’m glad to be partners with her in this venture.
 We are thrilled that it is finally open and I would love to share some wonderful photos of Opening Day with you!

 Lovettsville has a huge Oktoberfest celebration the last full weekend in September every year so we thought that would be the perfect day to get started (because a “soft” opening with 8,000 of our closest friends is a great idea, right?!).
 The community has been very supportive and welcoming, it really went off without a hitch.